ANALOG OR DIGITAL: WHAT IS THE DIFFERENCE?

 Can you see the difference?
 Digital takes a few “snapshots” of the number line, while analog takes the whole line into account.

 Let’s bring this idea into audio, music, and the studio.
 Sound occurs naturally in analog–that is to say, sound occurs in a continuous set of waves that we hear with the human ear.
-(Think of it as a “wavy” line with an infinite number of points along it.)
 When we capture that sound in a way that represents all the possible frequencies, we’re recording in analog; when we use computers to translate the sound into a series of numbers that approximate what we’re hearing, we’re recording in digital.

 Thus, a purely analog recording would be something that was recorded on tape and produced using manual equipment to mix, master and press into a vinyl LP.
 A purely digital recording would be recorded on a computer program such as Pro Tools, mixed, mastered and produced digitally, and eventually burned onto a CD as an MP3 or audio file.

 The most ironic aspect of the debate about digital vs. analog recording is that nowadays a lot of music is a combination of the two.
 For example, you might record a song onto analog tape, but mix and master it digitally, or release it on the Internet as an MP3.

 So what’s the difference in quality between analog and digital?
 The idea between digital recording is that our ears and brains technically can’t determine the spaces between the digital values, just like our brains interpret film as continuous motion.
 However, to many people, analog sound tends to be warmer, has more texture and is thought to capture a truer representation of the actual sound.
 Digital is felt to be somewhat cold, technical and perhaps lacking in analog’s nuance.